ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/006_deletion.md

 Deletion is the most complex operation in AVL trees.
 It involves removing a node from the tree while maintaining both the binary search tree property and the AVL balance property.

+## The Surgical Approach to Deletion 🩺

+Think of deletion as performing surgery on the tree:

+1. **Diagnosis**: Find the node to be removed
+2. **Surgical Plan**: Determine the best removal strategy based on the node's children
+3. **Operation**: Remove the node according to the plan
+4. **Recovery**: Update heights and rebalance the tree

+Just as a good surgeon aims to minimize disruption to surrounding tissue, we want to maintain the tree's structure and balance as much as possible.

 ## The Deletion Process 🔍

 The deletion process in an AVL tree consists of three main steps: